 You must treat gloss the same as you would when painting wood.
 It needs to be sealed or it will just peel away because the masonry brick or stone will suck the moisture from your paint.

-TOP TIP: Gloss can be used on metal, wood and masonry surfaces in the garden!
+TOP TIP: Gloss can be used on metal, wood and masonry surfaces in the garden.

-Preparing For Gloss Paint
+Preparing Masonry Wall For Gloss Paint

 Here is how you can use gloss paint outside without it failing.
 Preparation is a must to secure a good job that will last the test of time!
 We would advise you to you a sealer before applying the undercoat.